 – Hélène Campourcy, Marketing and Innovation Director of Teleperformance

 Indeed, nobody wants to receive an advertisement for a product bought the day before or a request for a recommendation when they have just lodged a complaint with the customer support.
-This is why customer knowledge is much needed: to enhance the personalization of the relationship.
+This is why customer knowledge is much needed: to enhance the personalisation of the relationship.

 And there is still a long way to go regarding seamless omni-channel customer journeys.
-According to a CXP Group study, conducted in partnership with Pitney Bowes, Sigma Informatique and Manhattan Associates, 68% of retail companies surveyed underline the need for a better harmonization between channels, on at least one of these three axes: services, price and loyalty program.
+According to a CXP Group study, conducted in partnership with Pitney Bowes, Sigma Informatique and Manhattan Associates, 68% of retail companies surveyed underline the need for a better harmonisation between channels, on at least one of these three axes: services, price and loyalty program.